dcnz-interviews/lifts/README.md

 # Lifts
 Here at Datacom we work with all kinds of customer problems on a day to day basis.
 <br />
-These can range from search algorithms on shopping applications to full-blown scalable systems with multiple databases and integration points.
+These can range from search algorithms on shopping applications to complex scalable systems with multiple databases and integration points.
 <br />
 For this challenge we don't want you to spend an entire week coding away at a maybe.
 Please plan and structure it carefully and you'll find it to be easy.
 <br />